Success Begins with Sight

 Causes of Myopia

-Normally, light enters the eye and gets focused on the retina, traveling through the optic nerve and to the brain, which interprets the signals.
-People with myopia have either an eyeball that is too long or a cornea that is too curved, causing light to focus improperly on the retina and making far objects appear blurry.
+People with myopia have either an eyeball that is too long or a cornea that is too curved, affecting how light focuses on the retina and causing blurry vision.

 Book an appointment for your child today to learn more about our myopia control methods.